Should I Get an Appraisal Before Selling My House or Use a CMA?

 Other reasons to get a pre-listing appraisal

 Let’s say the above factors don’t apply to your home.
-It isn’t located in a rural area and it’s surrounded by similar properties.
+It isn’t located in a rural area, and it’s surrounded by similar properties.
 You may still want to get an appraisal if:

 You inherited the home

 If you’ve inherited a house and plan to sell the property, it may be helpful to get a pre-listing appraisal — especially if you’re not familiar with the area or if the home has unique or historic features that make it tough to pinpoint its value.
-An appraisal can also be useful if the home was inherited by multiple heirs who can’t agree on a price.
+An appraisal can also be helpful if the house was inherited by multiple heirs who can’t agree on a price.
 In addition, an appraisal may be required as part of the probate process.

 You’re not receiving offers